shubhamcr/pwned_credentials/README.md

 it and maintain anonymity.
 The pwned password service only requires first 5 characters of SHA-I password hash and returns a list of SHA-I hashes matching the first 5 characters, thus delegating the responsibility to the client to match the password hash against the list provided by the service.
-This ensures that the service isnot aware about the full password hash and thus cannot use it to generate the raw password.
+This ensures that the service is not aware about the full password hash and thus cannot use it to generate the raw password.
 Please refer [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/) for further details with illustrated example.